andycgit2/Honeypot-Lab/README.md

 - “Add query” in the workbook and select “Advanced Editor”.
 - Remove all content and paste your json.
 Click “Done Editing” when finished.
 - Save your workbook.

+## Finished Product
+See attached documents to view the attack map after 24 hours of nonstop RDP Brute Force Attacks and where they came from.
+Also, see resources used.